 Storytelling is a company’s connective tissue – whether it’s intentional or not.
 When it’s intentional, it is the intangible thing that makes people want to show up every day and do their best right alongside you.
-When it’s left to its own devices, it’s an unscripted reality show.
-It’s the culture that can materialize as higher turnover, bad reviews on Glassdoor or Indeed, and low employee engagement.
+When it’s left to its own devices, it’s an unscripted reality show that can materialize as higher turnover, bad reviews on Glassdoor or Indeed, and low employee engagement, or the hero story in leadership columns and successful analyst calls.
 Your employees can work for anyone, and your customers have other choices – give them every reason to choose you.
-Build an intentional story they can be part of and help your business succeed.
+Build an intentional story they can be part of and they will help your business succeed.

 An accomplished professional with over 25 years of experience in public relations, communications, and corporate education, I have a comprehensive understanding of internal and external communications strategy development using an integrated approach for a broad sphere of projects.
 I have led communications planning and execution for myriad situations – mergers, acquisitions, divestitures, HR must-do’s and want to’s, front page corporate crises, and C-suite changes.

 At my core, I’m a writer who just wants to bring as many people along in the story as possible.